moonstar-x/server-setup/docs/servers/alpha/setting-up/index.md

 # Introduction

-This section details the configuration process of the Alpha server running Linux.
+This section details the configuration process of the Alpha home server.

 ## Server Specs